pydicom/pynetdicom/README.rst

         # Start the SCP
         ae.start()

-- Send the DICOM CTImageStorage dataset in *dcm_file* to a peer Storage SCP (at TCP/IP address *addr*, listen port number *port*):
+- Send the DICOM CTImageStorage dataset in *file_in.dcm* to a peer Storage SCP (at TCP/IP address *addr*, listen port number *port*):

 .. code-block:: python